6.4.1 Selecting text and elements

 6.4.31 Add Images and Media

 These two icons allow you to upload an image or media file (audio or short video) that you can then insert into your article.
-See our section on adding images for more details.
+See our detailed section on adding images for more details.